tchlux/tchlux.github.io/blog/2022-02_learned-basis-approximator/index.md

 [//]: # Everything else follows normal markdown syntax.

+# Learning a Basis for Approximation

+This post will establish a set of proofs that show useful properties about composed piecewise linear approximations as well as demonstrating that they are capable of approximating a function with a "learned basis", alleviating the problem of choosing a set of basis functions for approximation.

+The properties proven here show that the class of composed piecewise linear functions serves as a strong candidate for arbitrary approximation.
+This is mainly due to the minimum curvature properties that can be achieved with proper initialization and fitting methodologies.
+Prepared correctly, the resulting fits can converge almost certainly to minimum residual solutions in fixed-dimension approximation scenarios.

+## Setting the groundwork

 The following considers the problem of function approximation given data `X = {x_1, ..., x_n} ⊂ R^d` and values `{f(x_1), ..., f(x_n)} = {y_1, ..., y_n} = Y ⊂ R^o` for positive integers `d` and `o` that are generated with some true function `f: R^d ➞ R^o` with gradient `𝛿f` that satisfies `||𝛿f(x_i) - 𝛿f(x_j)|| < 𝜀 ||x_i - x_j||` everywhere for some `𝜀 ∈ R` where `||∙||` refers to the 2-norm.

 The class of models that will be used to approximate function values given data looks like: